pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

  - optional columns for questions you chose to include in the export

 Print the exported list, place it at your check-in, and check entries off the list manually as visitors appear.
-This method is slow and only feasible if you are dealing with a relatively low volume of customers.
+This method is slow and only feasible if you are dealing with a low volume of customers.
 We recommend using pretixSCAN instead.

 ### Manual check-in via backend

 !!!
 Note
-    This method is slow and only feasible if you are dealing with a relatively low volume of customers.
+    This method is slow and only feasible if you are dealing with a low volume of customers.
     We recommend using pretixSCAN instead.

 If you want to perform manual checks using the pretix backend, place a computer at the check-in.